How Tall Is An Upright Piano: Types & Dimensions

 Studio upright piano dimensions

 They have high quality sound and have what experts can agree is a full-size action.
+Full sized actions help piano players perform difficult passages more easily.

 These pianos are designed for advanced players who require a high-quality instrument to train on.
+Higher quality instruments make it accessible for beginners to perform well.

 Studios have longer strings than the two previous types, producing a crisper, cleaner sound with more dynamic range due to a large soundboard.